CrabbRex/quietStudySpaces/DESIGN/README.md

 ### Who are the users of Quiet Study Spots?
 The main target audience for Quiet Study Spaces is students, mainly in university in the age range of 18-26, however there is also a smaller target audience that includes a larger age range for high school students and remote workers.

+##### User Groups:
+1. Univeristy Students - Primary User Group:
+    - 18-26 age range.
+    - Need quiet spaces for focused study session including study, lectures and assignment work.
+    - May need Wi-Fi, Power Outlets and Coffee/Food.
+    - Often moving between places or studying between part-time work.
+2. High School Students - Secondary User Group:
+    - 14-18 age rane.
+    - Need free after-school study spots, like libraries, to complete homework.
+    - More likely to study collaboratively.
+    - Need easy access as high scholl students are unlikely to have their own transport.
+3. Remote Workers - Secondary User Group:
+    - 24+ age range.
+    - Need consistent workplaces with power outlets and Wi-Fi.
+    - Preference for collaborative spaces / loud enviroments as they may have online meetings and need to talk.

 ##### Persona:

 ##### Why the target audience would choose Quiet Study Spaces over competitors.